Open all

 Boarding

-Most of the 35 boarders are international pupils, who are often here for just a year or even a single term.
-There are two single-sex boarding houses, with sixth-form common rooms and a house dog.
+Most of the boarders are international pupils, who are often here for just a year or even a single term.
+There is a co-ed boarding house, with a sixth-form common room.
 Flexi boarders are usually sport or music scholars, and weekly boarding is also an option.
 Weekends are filled with activities and trips.
 With London so near, ice-skating at Somerset House, shows at West End theatres or shopping on Oxford Street are all possibilities.
 With pupils from around the world, the school tries to show them some of the UK while they’re here.

 School community